mkuklis/bitcoin-reader/README.md

 ````
 ## Client

-Clients can bind to `data` event on order to receive market data:
+Clients can bind to `data` event in order to receive market data:

 ````js
 var socket = io.connect('URL');